-- specify the tariffs for each reference service (r.
-48(1)(d)(i)) - demonstrate that total revenue is allocated between reference and other services on the basis of costs allocated according to certain principles (r.
-93(1)&(2)) - divide reference service customers into tariff classes (r.
+specify the tariffs for each reference service (r.
+48(1)(d)(i) and (ii))

+- demonstrate that total revenue is allocated between reference and other services on the basis of costs allocated according to certain principles (r.
+93(1) and (2)) - divide reference service customers into tariff classes (r.
 94(1)) that are economically efficient and avoid unnecessary transaction costs (r.
-94(2))

-- describe the proposed approach to the setting of tariffs, including the method used to allocate costs, and demonstrate the relationship between tariffs and costs and provide a description of any applicable pricing principles (r.
+94(2)) - describe the proposed approach to the setting of tariffs, including the method used to allocate costs, and demonstrate the relationship between tariffs and costs and provide a description of any applicable pricing principles (r.
 72(1)(j)) - demonstrate that revenue expected from each tariff class is within certain lower and upper thresholds (r.
 94(3)) - demonstrate that each tariff and its charging parameters must take into account long run marginal costs, and are determined with regard to transaction costs and customer responses to price signals (r.
-94(4)) - demonstrate that prudent discounts offered to customers are necessary for competition or efficiency reasons and that this will likely lead to lower tariffs for other customers (r.
+94(4)) - demonstrate that prudent discounts offered to customers are necessary for competition or efficiency reasons and will likely lead to lower tariffs for other customers (r.
 96).

-Envestra's tariff proposals are described in table 11.1.
-In summary, Envestra proposed a domestic tariff, a commercial tariff, eight demand tariffs across six regions, and three ancillary services.
-The tariff classes proposed by Envestra directly reflect the reference services it proposed, as discussed in chapter 2 of this draft decision.
+Envestra's tariff proposal is summarised in table 11.1.
+Envestra proposed two domestic tariffs, two commercial tariffs, eight demand tariffs across six regions, and three ancillary services.1 The tariff classes proposed by Envestra directly reflect the reference services it proposed, as discussed in chapter 2 of this draft decision.

-Envestra's general approach to tariffs in its access arrangement proposal is unchanged from the earlier access arrangement.
-In particular, Envestra retained the same tariff classes and number of tariffs in each tariff class.
-The only change Envestra proposed to the structure of tariffs was to split the first of two consumption bands for the domestic tariff into two bands.
-For other tariffs, the thresholds at which different consumption charges apply remain unchanged.
+Envestra's general approach to tariffs in its access arrangement proposal is mostly unchanged from the earlier access arrangement, with some refinements in terms of the number of customer classes and the structure of tariffs.
+In particular, Envestra split the previously combined domestic and commercial tariff classes and proposed three ancillary service tariffs instead of only one previously.
+The number and structure of demand tariffs remained unchanged and the thresholds at which different consumption charges apply remain unchanged.